amplication/docs/docs/getting-started/sync-with-github.md

 Before integrating your application with GitHub, you need to authorize Amplication to get access to your GitHub account.

-1. Click the **Sync With Github** icon in the main menu, to reach the Settings page.
+1. Click the **Dashboard** icon in the main menu.
+2. Click the **Sync with GitHub** tab to reach the settings page.
-2. Click the **Sync with GitHub** toggle button to start the authorization process.
+3. click the **Sync with GitHub** Toggle button to start the authorization process.
-3. In the new window, accept the request to allow Amplication to access your GitHub account.
+4. In the new window, accept the request to allow Amplication to access your GitHub account.

 ## Select the GitHub repository to use